SteiniDavid/eos/docs/user-guide/rest_api.rst

 * Submit tasks, experiments, and campaigns, as well as cancel them
 * Load, unload, and reload experiments and laboratories
 * Get the status of tasks, experiments, and campaigns
+* List experiments with optional filters to retrieve experiment IDs
 * Download task output files

 .. warning::